Filipe520/Costs/README.md

 ## Terminal Commands

-To set up the project, run the following commands in your terminal:clicar aqui para acessar o site - https://costs-2025.vercel.app/
+To set up the project, run the following commands in your terminal

 ```bash
 npm install json-server react-icons react-router-dom uuid